Simucube/simucube-docs.github.io/docs/ActivePedal/games/Forza Motorsport 8.md

 That primary telemetry receiver must then forward the telemetry data for other application that require data.
 So if any other app is using this game's telemetry data (i.e. Simhub), then Tuner connection to data may be blocked.

-You can instead follow SimHub's instructions for Forza telemetry configuration, and then forward the telemetry data to Tuner and port 4444 following [these instructions](https://github.com/SHWotever/SimHub/wiki/Sharing-UDP-data-with-other-applications).
+Instead use some other port in the game and in SimHub (for example 9877), and then forward the telemetry data to Tuner and port 9876 following [these instructions](https://github.com/SHWotever/SimHub/wiki/Sharing-UDP-data-with-other-applications).